martinkoster/actionfx/actionfx-app-sample/README.md

 The main controller glues together the different views that are relevant for the book store application: the book catalogue and the shopping cart.

-By using the `@AFXNestedView` annotation, we attach the the views into the annotated field of type `javafx.scene.layout.BorderPane`.
+By using the `@AFXNestedView` annotation, we attach the views into the annotated field of type `javafx.scene.layout.BorderPane`.

 ```java
 @AFXController(viewId = "mainView", fxml = "/fxml/MainView.fxml", maximized = true, icon = "/images/book.png", title = "The Book Store")